Geographic Tongue

 Geographic tongue (migratory glossitis) is a condition characterized by the temporary loss of tongue papillae.
 Although it can be permanent, it is a harmless condition.
 It is a chronic and inflammatory lesion of the tongue, mostly of immunological origin.

 Geographic tongue is not a disease.
-It is not a type of infection and cannot transmit from person to person.
+It is not a type of infection that transmits from person to person.
 Although heritability is still unproven, we can see it between members of the same family.
 So it could be genetic.
 It is roughly a structural change and difference on the tongue.
 Geographic tongue affects % 0.5 to % 5 of the world’s population.

 Geographic tongue generally does not cause a complaint, except for appearance.
 Many patients are not even aware that they have mapped tongues.
 Some parts of the lesions may be slightly sunken and some parts may be slightly protruding.
 Similar-looking lesions on the floor of the mouth, palate, cheek, lips, and gingiva (geographic stomatitis) may accompany these lesions.